Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 - Use a balanced liquid fertilizer diluted to half strength.
 Look for a 10-10-10 or 20-20-20 formula.

-- Feed your plant every 4-6 weeks during the growing season (spring and summer).
-Reduce feeding in the fall and winter when the plant’s growth slows down.
+- Feed your corn plant every 4 to 6 weeks during the growing season (spring and summer).
+Slow the feeding in the fall and winter when how much your plant is growing slows down.

 Repotting

-If your plant has been in the same soil for years it might be time for fresh soil.
+If your plant has been in the same soil for years it might be time to freshen it up.

-- Choose a well draining potting mix.
-A mix designed for houseplants or a blend of peat, perlite and vermiculite works well.
+- Go for a potting mix that drains well.
+A mix that is specifically designed for houseplants is a good idea.
+Or a blend of perlite, pray and vermiculite also works well.

-- Repot in spring for best results.
-Gently remove the plant from its current pot, loosen the roots and place it in a new pot with fresh soil.
+- Repot your corn plant in the spring to get the best results.
+Remove the plant from it’s pot, loosen the roots and put it it’s new pot with the fresh soil.

 5. Pest Control